Luxter77/hors/README.md

 Commit crimes against human kind, just like God intended.

 Optional arguments:
-    -h,--help             Show this help message and exit -v,--verbose          Be verbose and slower.
+  -h,--help             Show this help message and exit -a,--arkdir ARKDIR    Directory directory where the EPUBs are stored,
-    -n,--runame RUNAME    Run Name.
-    --overwrite           Overwrite existing corpus{es}; Useful when working with limited disk space.
-    -a,--arkdir ARKDIR    Directory directory where the EPUBs are stored, directory hierarchy does not matter.
+                        directory hierarchy does not matter.
+  -n,--runame RUNAME    Name of this run.
   -o,--output OUTPUT    Directory where to store the resoulting file.
+  -v,--verbose          Be verbose and slower.
-    -u,--uniq             Filter adjacent matching lines
+  -u,--uniq             Filter adjacent matching lines from corpus.
-                          from corpus.
+  --overwrite           Overwrite existing corpus{es}; Useful when working with
+                        limited disk space.
+  --prefix PREFIX       Prefix to put before each chapter --prefix PREFIX       suffix to put after each chapter
 ```

 ## It works on my machine